arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 To do this in ggplot, you can still use "fill", but:

-* Instead of setting it equal to a column / variable, you'll set it to a color, like "blue" or "#CCAABB" (if you use "hex" or "hexidecimal" RGB values)
+* Instead of setting it equal to a column / variable, you'll set it to a color, like "blue" or "#1111FF" (if you use "hex" or "hexidecimal" RGB values)
 * Instead of placing the "fill = " inside `aes()`, you'll move it outside of `aes()`.

 This is how you'd get an all-blue histogram: